 used nuclear fuel (combustible usé) Used fuel assemblies removed from a reactor after several years use and treated as waste.
 Also called irradiated nuclear fuel; spent fuel.
 Note: In Canada, "irradiated nuclear fuel" or "used nuclear fuel" is a more accurate term for "spent fuel" (a term used internationally and in some Canadian reports with the same meaning in this definition, to align with international agreements and conventions), because discharged fuel is considered a waste material even when it is not fully spent. use factor (U) (facteur d'utilisation [U]) The fraction of the total workload during which a radiation field is present at a particular location.
-This factor ( $\leq 1$ ) is multiplied by the workload and occupancy factor at that location, to derive the maximum personal dose any single person would be expected to receive. use type (type d'utilisation) The purpose for which a licence has been issued.
+This factor (≤ 1) is multiplied by the workload and occupancy factor at that location, to derive the maximum personal dose any single person would be expected to receive. use type (type d'utilisation) The purpose for which a licence has been issued.
 USL (LSSC) See upper subcritical limit.

 U.S. NRC (U.S. NRC) See U.S. Nuclear Regulatory Commission.
 U.S. Nuclear Regulatory Commission (U.S. NRC) (Nuclear Regulatory Commission des États-Unis [NRC des États-Unis]) The agency of the U.S. federal government responsible for regulating commercial nuclear power plants and other uses of nuclear materials through licensing, inspection and enforcement of its requirements.
 V validated computational technique (technique de calcul validée) With respect to nuclear criticality safety, a calculation technique that has been validated in conformance with the CNSC's guidance for nuclear criticality safety. validation (validation) The process of checking or proving the accuracy of a model, method or procedure against expected requirements.
+OR For human factors, the process of determining the degree to which a human-machine system design and supporting mechanisms facilitate the achievement of overall safety and operational goals.
 OR For emergency preparedness, an evaluation using performance-based tests to determine whether the integrated design of a system (equipment, procedure and personnel elements) meets performance requirements and acceptably supports safe operations. valued component (VC) (composante valorisée [CV]) Environmental features that may be affected by a project and that have been identified to be of concern by the proponent, government agencies, Aboriginal peoples or the public.
 (Source: Practitioners Glossary for the Environmental Assessment of Designated Projects Under the Canadian Environmental Assessment Act, 2012 [1]) Note 1: The value of a component not only relates to its role in the ecosystem, but also to the value people place on it.
 For example, it may have been identified as having scientific, social, cultural, economic, historical, archaeological or aesthetic importance.
 For the purposes of [the Canadian Environmental Assessment Act (CEAA 2012)], valued components are selected in relation to section 5 of CEAA 2012 and taking into account direction provided by the responsible authority, or in the case of an EA by review panel, by the [Canadian Environmental Assessment Agency] or the Minister [of Environment and Climate Change].
 (Source: Practitioners Glossary for the Environmental Assessment of Designated Projects Under the Canadian Environmental Assessment Act, 2012 [1]) Note 2: VCs are selected from the abiotic and biotic information collected as part of the baseline characterization.
 They may be surrogate organisms rather than actual plant or animal species (for example, a theoretical benthic feeding fish species), communities (for example, a benthic macroinvertebrate community) or specific species (for example, an endangered species), but may also include significant ecological features of the environment, such as wetlands. valued ecosystem component (VEC) (composante valorisée de l'écosystème [CVE]) See valued component.
 VC (CV) See valued component.